jhallen/joe-editor/docs/man.md

 byte number on the last line of the screen.
 The number associated with the character the cursor is on (its ASCII code) is also shown.
-You can have the line number and/or column number always displayed on the status line by setting placing the appropriate escape sequences in the status line setup strings.
+You can have the line number and/or column number always displayed on the status line by placing the appropriate escape sequences in the status line setup strings.
 Edit the joerc file for details.

 ## What if I hit __^K__ by accident?